 4- Fail forward

 Failing is not easily accepted in our culture, but you simply can’t innovate without it.
 If you do, then probably you are not truly tapping into the full potential of your project.
 Therefore, we try to help our students to dare to fail, accept, learn from their mistakes and move on as we believe this is a vital insight for the rest of their lives.

 While working on their projects, the students are surrounded by their peers and experts from completely different fields.
 Experts ask more in-depth and long-term questions to bring a project to a higher level.
 Outsiders, on the other hand, often ask the most simple questions or point out basic things, which you would have never considered as an obstacle before.
 Both views are essential in order to bring your product to the general public.
 Also, being curious and getting involved in other people’s innovations, sparks creativity and generates touchpoints with new areas and ways of thinking.

 6- Test and adapt

-Developing the maker and innovator mindset is integrated in everything the Student Project House does, but what else do they provide the ETH students?
-The main offers are network opportunities and something called the Makerspace; an area which includes all possible technical tools to help the students realize their projects, from 3D printers to sewing machines and steel cutters.
+Developing the maker and innovator mindset is integrated into everything the Student Project House does.
+What else do they provide the ETH students?
+The main offers are network opportunities and something called the Makerspace; an area that includes all possible technical tools to help the students realize their projects, from 3D printers to sewing machines and steel cutters.

 “Our passionate team and diverse range of workshops support students to cultivate the maker and innovator mindset, while our coworking- and makerspace allows them to connect across disciplines, experiment, prototype and gain real, hands-on experience”.

-Some of the projects that started small, have now turned out to be great companies.
-If you want to sponsor them, or want to see more about the projects check out the Student Project House website and reach out!
+Some of the projects that started small have now turned out to be great companies.
+If you want to sponsor or see more about the projects check out the Student Project House website!